boderg/your-weather/README.md

 By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
 You can fork this repository by using the following steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/boderg/your-weather)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/boderg/your-weather).
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-3. Once clicked, you should now have a copy of the original repository in your own GitHub account!
+3. Once clicked, you should now have a copy of the original repository in your own GitHub account.

 ### Local vs Deployment